 In all cases there is an translation between the observable data, both objective and subjective indicators, and QoE.
 For many reasons, including different services/applications, different end user preference, vendor choice, vendor differentiation, that these translations must be left to implementation and are not suitable for standardization.

-Observation #8: Translation from input data “indicators” -both objective and subjective- are out of scope, not suitable, for standardization and therefore out of scope for SA5.
+Observation #8: Translation from input data “indicators” -both objective and subjective- to QoE are out of scope, not suitable, for standardization and therefore out of scope for SA5.

 3.2 QoE